dxdesjardins/GDPool/README.md

 component.Configure(/* Do configuration of your custom script component here */);
 someParentNode.AddChild(poolScene);

-// Removing all pooled objects from the SceneTree and returning them to their Object Pools (Ex: useful before QueueFreeing a Scene)
+// Removing all pooled objects from the SceneTree and returning them to their Object Pools.
-PoolManager.Instance.OnReturnObjectsToPool.Invoke();
+// (Ex: useful before QueueFreeing a Scene) PoolManager.Instance.OnReturnObjectsToPool.Invoke();
 ```